Krnsand/pp4-restaurants/README.md

 #### Footer

 The footer holds the contact information to the restaurant group Vivid Fusion.
-For now they handle all reservations and question, until the restaurants themselves are more self sufficient on that front.
+For now they handle all reservations and questions, until the restaurants themselves are more self sufficient on that front.

 ![footer](static/assets/img/README-img/footer-contact.png)